whatnote/ClaimsCorner/README.md

 - Use "git clone" and paste the copied URL after it.
 - A clone of the project will be created locally on your machine.

-## Credits

 ### Content

-- a lot of the code for project was lifted from the putting it all together from the [Backend Developenment course from the CODE Institute](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopment), Particularly the:
+- A lot of the code for project was lifted from the putting it all together from the [Backend Developenment course from the CODE Institute](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopment), Particularly the:

   -  register